-My name is David A Robertson, I am 52 and still code 10+ hour days, albeit in an increasingly relaxed way.
+My name is David A Robertson, at the time of writing this Blog I am 52 and still code 10+ hour days, albeit in an increasingly relaxed way.

 There are many articles describing how to do this.
 There was little surprise when the ingredients to the aforementioned recipe turned out as below: